An epicurean adventure to: Italy

 - Visual clues - When you break a strand of al dente spaghetti in half, it should have a white, starchy core.
 If the pasta is uniformly translucent, it's overcooked.
 If it's opaque or hard in the centre, it's undercooked.

-- To check if the sauce has reduced enough, pay attention to the sides of the pan.
+To see if your sauce is thick enough, keep an eye on the sides of the pan.

 Serving suggestions

-- Top with your favourite grilled meats, like chicken, prawns or shrimp.
+- Top with your favourite meats, like chicken, prawns, mince or shrimp.

 - Top with grilled vegetables like aubergine, courgette, red peppers or mushrooms.